 We us a simple powdered sugar glaze (image below), which we believe is the easiest and the one that complements this easy cake the most.

 - Removing it from the pan: this is a tricky answer as all pans are different.
 I leave it to cool down on a cooling rack for about 20 minutes and then shake the pan lightly to see if the cake loosens up on its own.
 If it doesn't, I carefully insert a smooth-bladed knife down the sides to see if there's something stuck there.
 Then, I shake it gently again.
-I then let it cool some more, maybe 15 minutes, and remove carefully, putting the wire rack over the pan and inverting it.
-It depends a lot on the type of batter.
+I then let it cool some more, maybe 15 minutes, and remove it carefully, putting the wire rack over the pan and inverting it.

 - Lemon flavor: you can add more or less of the lemon zest quantity specified in the recipe to adjust it to your palate.
 The mix of juice and zest is a lemon flavor powerhouse, and this recipe will give you an intense experience.
 If you like a mellower flavor, add more vanilla extract, up to a teaspoon, and lower the zest to half a tablespoon.